-- Every 2% reduction in aerodynamic drag results in approximately 1% improvement in fuel economy. - Above 55 mph, each 1 mph increase in vehicle speed decreases fuel economy by 0.1 MPG. - Worn tires provide up to 7% better fuel economy than new tires. - Used lug drive tires can get up to 0.4 MPG better fuel economy than new lug tires. - Ribbed tires on the drive axles provide 2-4% better fuel economy than lugged tires. - Every 10 psi that a truck's tires are underinflated reduces fuel economy by 1%. - The break-in period for tires is between 35,000 and 50,000 miles. - Tires make biggest difference in MPG below 50 mph; aerodynamics is the most important factor over 50 mph. - The most efficient drivers get about 30% better fuel economy than the least efficient drivers. - Idle time is costly.
-Every hour of idle time in a long-haul operation can decrease fuel economy by 1% because you're burning fuel and not moving.
+- Every 2% reduction in aerodynamic drag results in approximately 1% improvement in fuel economy. - Above 55 mph, each 1 mph increase in vehicle speed decreases fuel economy by 0.1 mpg. - Worn tires provide better fuel economy than new tires, up to 7% better fuel economy. - Used lug drive tires can get up to 0.4 mpg better than new lug tires. - Ribbed tires on the drive axles provide 2-4% better fuel economy than lugged tires. - Every 10 psi that a truck's tires are underinflated reduces fuel economy by 1%. - The break-in period for tires is between 35,000 and 50,000 miles. - Tires make biggest difference in mpg below around 50 mph; aerodynamics is the most important factor over around 50 mph. - The most efficient drivers get about 30% better fuel economy than the least efficient drivers. - Idle time is costly.
+Every hour of idle time in a long-haul operation can decrease fuel efficiency by 1%.